-The Montgolfière Infrarouge (MIR) packages (PI: J-P. Pommereau, CNRS-SA) are long duration balloons.
+The Montgolfière Infrarouge (MIR) packages (PIs: J-P. Pommereau, CNRS and F. Vial, CNES) are long duration balloon flights.
 The objective of the flights was to complement the measurements of 1999 by two new instrumented scientific MIR flights in the vortex as well as an additional technical MIR, all carrying payloads recovered in 1999.
-The first two MIRs were launched on the same day (February 18 2000) when the vortex passed rapidly above Kiruna.
+The two first MIRs were launched on the same day (18 February, 2000) when the vortex passed rapidly above Kiruna.
 They lasted for 2 and 18 days, both being automatically cut-down when reaching 55°N. Their payloads were recovered respectively in the Hudson Bay and in Belarus near Minsk.
 The third (technical) balloon failed during the initial ascent and no useful measurements were made.
 The data include temperature, pressure, altitude and IR radiation measurements every 15 minutes along the two flights, five CH4 and H2O profiles, and ten O3, NO2 and OCIO profiles.

-2.2.4.4 PSC analysis
+2.2.3.4 PSC analysis

-The PSC analysis balloon borne payload was launched from Esrange on January 19 and January 25 2000 for detailed studies of polar stratospheric cloud (PSC) particles (see Figure 6).
-The payload consisted of a mass spectrometer with an aerodynamic focusing lens for condensed phase chemical analysis (ACMS, PI: J. Schreiner, MPIK), aerosol counters for condensation nuclei and aerosol > 0.3μm for PSC particle size distributions (PI: T. Deshler, Univ. of Wyoming), backscatter sondes for observations of optical properties and physical phase (PIs: A. Adriani, CNR-IFA; J. Rosen, Univ. of Wyoming; and N. Larsen, DMI), and a water vapor frost point hygrometer (PI: J. Ovarlez, LMD).
+The PSC analysis balloon borne payload was launched from Esrange on January 19 and January 25, 2000 for detailed studies of polar stratospheric cloud (PSC) particles (see Figure 6).
+The payload consists of a mass spectrometer with an aerodynamic focusing lens for condensed phase chemical analysis (ACMS), and optical and CCN counters for measurements of PSC particle size distributions, backscatter sondes for observations of optical properties and physical phase, and a water vapour frost point hygrometer.
 The balloon altitude was controlled by CNES and on each flight the balloon went up and down, passing through PSC layers multiple times.

-2.2.4.5 HALOZ
+2.2.3.5 HALOZ

 A series of five small balloons carrying instruments to address the issue of halogen-catalyzed ozone loss (HALOZ) were launched from Kiruna, Sweden in between January and April 2000.
 A critical subset of species involved in ozone loss were measured in situ with lightweight instruments.
 ClO and BrO were measured using a resonance fluorescence instrument (PI: D. Toohey, Colorado Univ.); particle number and size distributions were measured by optical scattering (PI: T. Deshler, Univ of Wyoming); and CFC-11 was measured by the in situ gas chromatograph, DIRAC (PI: A. Robinson, Univ. of Cambridge).
 Ozone was measured by an ozonesonde.
 Two distinct payload configurations were used for maximum launch flexibility.
 The first, which consisted of all the instruments, was launched twice (January 19 and January 27, 2000) when PSCs were observed visually.
 For the last three flights (March 1, March 8 and April 4), the particle instruments were removed.
-On March 1 and

-April 4, CFC-11 was measured by the DESCARTES grab-sampler (PIs: H. Nilsson, IRF, and F. Danis, Univ. of Cambridge) rather than DIRAC.
+On March 1 and April 4, CFC-11 was measured by the DESCARTES grab-sampler (PI: H. Nilsson, IRF; and F. Danis, Univ. of Cambridge) rather than DIRAC.
 All flights took place inside the vortex.

-2.2.4.6 Triple
+2.2.3.6 Triple

-The TRIPLE payload included a ClO/BrO chemical conversion resonance fluorescence instrument (PI: F. Stroh, FZ Jülich), the cryogenic whole air sampler BONBON which measures a wide range of stable gases including N2O, CFCs, CH4, HCFCs and SF6 (PIs: A. Engel and U. Schmidt, Univ of Frankfurt), the Lyman-alpha hygrometer FISH [Zöger et al., 1999], the filter UV radiometers [Schiller et al., 1994] (PI of both: C. Schiller, FZ Jülich), and an instrument measuring aerosol size distribution [Ovarlez and Ovarlez, 1995] (PI: J. Ovarlez, CNRS-LMD).
+The TRIPLE payload included a ClO/BrO chemical conversion resonance fluorescence instrument (PI: F. Stroh, KFz Jülich), the cryogenic whole air sampler BONBON which measures a wide range of stable gases including N2O, CFCs, CH4, HCFCs and SF6 - chk) (PIs: A. Engel and U. Schmidt, Univ of Frankfurt), the Lyman-alpha hygrometer FISH, the filter UV radiometers, and an instrument measuring aerosol size distribution (PI of all three: C. Schiller, KFz Jülich).
 This payload was flown on 27 January, 2000 and 1 March, 2000 from ESRANGE, separated by a few hours from the HALOZ flights.

-2.2.4.7 LPMA/DOAS
+2.2.3.7 LPMA/DOAS